leenoah1/fiddle/README.md

 * svg -- the ```viewBox``` attribute and CSS ```width: 100%``` allow it to fit in the JSFiddle frame
 * miserables.json -- served from this github project's website

-#### github project site
+# github project site

-The same files open with index.html (not used by JSFiddle) at the github project site:
+index.html (not used by JSFiddle) opens the JSFiddle files at the github project site:

 <https://umbcvis.github.io/fiddle/>